Lorti/manu.ninja/src/pages/2018-06-10-25-real-world-applications-using-webgl/index.md

 date: 2018-06-10
 categories: [coding, games]
 tags: [business, interaction-design, three-js, webgl]
+thumbnail: /images/webgl-examples/biodigital-human.jpg
 ---

 Whenever I've tried to explain the fascination of WebGL I failed to think of examples apart from demos, experiments and games.
 Since then I've done research and collected 25 inspiring real-world applications using WebGL/WebVR.

-If you're inclined to delve into 3D graphics on the web, and create something of your own, check out pure [WebGL Examples](https://github.com/Lorti/webgl-examples), the popular [three.js](https://threejs.org/) and [A-Frame](https://aframe.io/) libraries, or the [Unity](https://unity3d.com/) and [PlayCanvas](https://playcanvas.com/) game engines.
+If you're inclined to delve into 3D graphics on the web, and create something of your own, check out my [WebGL Examples](https://github.com/Lorti/webgl-examples), the popular [three.js](https://threejs.org/) and [A-Frame](https://aframe.io/) libraries, or the [Unity](https://unity3d.com/) and [PlayCanvas](https://playcanvas.com/) game engines.

 What is WebGL, though?

 <blockquote>

-WebGL is a cross-platform, royalty-free web standard for a low-level 3D graphics API based on OpenGL ES, exposed to ECMAScript via the HTML5 &lt;canvas&gt; element.<br>WebGL brings plugin-free 3D to the web, implemented right into the browser.
+WebGL is a cross-platform, royalty-free web standard for a low-level 3D graphics API based on OpenGL ES, exposed to ECMAScript via the HTML5 &lt;canvas&gt; element.

+WebGL brings plugin-free 3D to the web, implemented right into the browser.
 Major browser vendors Apple, Google, Microsoft, and Mozilla are members of the WebGL Working Group.

 OpenGL ES is a cross-platform API for rendering advanced 2D/3D graphics on embedded and mobile systems.
-It consists of a well-defined subset of OpenGL suitable for low-power devices, such as appliances, phones or vehicles.<br>OpenGL ES is the “most widely deployed 3D graphics API in history”.
+It consists of a well-defined subset of OpenGL suitable for low-power devices, such as appliances, phones or vehicles.

+OpenGL ES is the “most widely deployed 3D graphics API in history”.

 <a href="https://www.khronos.org/">The Khronos Group</a>